sgpinkus/firewall-iptables-deb/README.md

 # Overview
 Simple iptables firewall setup packaged as a debian init script.
 Based off tutorial by David A. Ranch at  http://www.ecst.csuchico.edu/~dranch.
-We've broken out actual rules scripts in directory `/etc/firewall-iptables/scripts.d/` which are run in alphabetical order on start|stop.
+Breaks out actual rules scripts in directory `/etc/firewall-iptables/scripts.d/` which are run in alphabetical order on start|stop.
 This makes things more customizable and easy to manage.

+*Don't actually use this for a Linux firewall in production.* There are much better iptables frontends for managing and creating firewalls available now days, like firewalld and ufw.

 # Installation
 To install as a .deb package:

     git clone git@github.com:sgpinkus/firewall-iptables-deb.git
     cd firewall-iptables/
-    dpkg-buildpackage -b -uc -us
-    cd -
-    sudo dpkg -i firewall-iptables_*.deb
+    sudo gdebi -i build/firewall-iptables_*.deb

 Alternatively you can use the Makefile: